-Our most recent housing land availability assessment is based on the 2016 SHLAA Update, so this indicator is unchanged since our previous report.
-The 2016 SHLAA demonstrated that land was available for nearly 9,000 homes, of which half was available within the five years from the update.
-The 0-5 year supply figure here takes into account large schemes which are currently under construction including the former Prysmian Cables (now Prescot Park) site at Prescot.
-We intend to update our SHLAA during the 2022-23 monitoring round.
+3.3 The most recent housing land availability assessment is based on the 2016 SHLAA Update, so this indicator is unchanged since our previous report.
+Land is available for nearly 9,000 homes, of which half is available within the five years since the SHLAA update.
+The 0-5-year supply figure here takes into account large schemes which are currently under construction, including the former Prysmian Cables site at Prescot.
+We will be updating our SHLAA, which will be completed in December 2022.

-Housing Land Availability
+Table 8: Housing Land Availability

-Total 0-5 years
+Total 0-5

+years

 Homes Capacity 8,758 4,409